DATE : December 1, 2023

-Gatlinburg’s number one spot for winter activities is Tennessee’s only sky resort, Ober Gatlinburg!
+Gatlinburg’s number one spot for winter activities is Tennessee’s only ski resort, Ober Mountain!
 Sitting just above the city is the perfect place for everyone to play and experience a winter wonderland.
 Guests will find ice skating, snow tubing, snowboarding, skiing and much more.
 You can drive up and park or just take a short walk from our hotel and ride Ober’s Aerial Tramway to the top!

 In 2019 the Gatlinburg SkyPark and SkyBridge quickly became one of the most visited attractions in Gatlinburg and it’s easy to see why!
 The views from the park have been absolutely incredible during every season, including this winter!
 The only way to access the area is by taking a ride on the SkyLift from downtown.
 Tickets are good for the entire day and beautiful fire pits and the SkyCenter will keep you warm while you wait to experience a Smokies sunset.

 The winter months bring solitude to even the busiest of summertime trails in the national park.
 Visitors can find info on trails and needed winter gear at both the NOC Gatlinburg and the Sugarlands Visitors Center.
 Take a stroll on the Gatlinburg Trail next to our hotel or climb to the summit of Mount LeConte, either way the beauty of the Smokies awaits!
 Learn more about snow in the Smoky Mountains and what to expect!